Water Cycle

 Power plants are polluting the atmosphere

 Today, human-caused activities have caused very adverse effects on the natural water cycle.
 The most harmful activity that humans are causing is carbon emission – that is a greenhouse gas.
 Carbon emission cause global warming.
-As a result, the average temperature of the earth is rising, and glaciers are melting at a higher rate than they are forming.
+As a result, the average temperature of the earth is rising, and Glaciers are melting at a higher rate than they are forming.
 It will cause water shortages in near future.
 The disturbance in water cycle is so severe that many regions have no precipitation at all – that used to have regular precipitation.
 While some regions have more than normal precipitation, causing floods.

 The second disastrous effect is caused by pollution.
 Pollution of land, water, and atmosphere increase the toxicity of fresh water.
 As a result, the health and life of animals, marine, plants, and even humans have damaged severely.

-For more information on global warming and pollution go to:
+For more information on Global Warming and pollution go to:

 1. https://science4fun.info/global-warming/